ukff/kyma-environment-broker/docs/contributor/04-10-workflows.md

 ### KEB Chart Tests

-This [workflow](/.github/workflows/run-keb-chart-tests-reusable.yaml) applies the KEB chart on the k3s cluster.
+This [workflow](/.github/workflows/run-keb-chart-tests-reusable.yaml) applies the KEB chart in the k3s cluster.
 You pass the following parameters from the calling workflow:

 | Parameter name  | Required | Description                                                          |